What are the prices?

 The first step is to email through & see if the date is free.
 If so, I'll send over some info on the packages & prices for you to look over.
 Then we can chat or you can jump straight ahead & tell me what package you'd like to book.
 From there I'll send you an invoice for the booking fee which is 20% of the total, along with some terms & conditions of booking.
 Once the deposit is paid we're all booked in & good to go.
 I generally get in touch with couples around a month before the wedding, when I'll send out the final invoice & the plan of the day form for you to fill out with all the timings & plan for the wedding.
 From there we'll have a final chat to confirm the timings & locations & all the details then it's good to go

-Prices start from £1250 - but the best thing is to first email me for all the info on prices & pricing structure.
+Prices are dependant on location - but the best thing is to first email me for all the info on prices & pricing structure.
 I'm based on the Essex / Suffolk border & travel all over the UK - but any Weddings more than 50 miles from my base will incur some minor travel costs - but we'll talk all these through at the time of enquiry.
 If travel clocks in at more than 2 hours, I usually need accommodation the night before (so that I’m there early enough to film you getting ready).
 A simple Premier Inn will do, but again we can chat about this.

 On the day....